lanl-aea/waves/paper/index.rst

 .. note::

-   This paper describes the core concepts for the `WAVES`_ software :cite:`WAVES`.
+   This document describes the core concepts for the `WAVES`_ software :cite:`WAVES`.
 The software is undergoing the Los Alamos National Laboratory licensing and release process.
-This paper will be followed by the full documentation :cite:`WAVES` of `WAVES`_ pending the open source release.
+This document will be followed by the full documentation :cite:`WAVES` of `WAVES`_ pending the open source release.

    Until the open source release of `WAVES`_, the :ref:`user_manual` introduces the build system concepts implemented